Rebecca Clarke (composer): Compositions

 During 1939 to 1942, the last prolific period near the end of her compositional career, her style became more clear and contrapuntal, with emphasis on motivic elements and tonal structures, the hallmarks of neoclassicism.
 Dumka (1941), a recently published work for violin, viola, and piano, reflects the Eastern European folk styles of Bartók and Martinů.
 The "Passacaglia on an Old English Tune", also from 1941 and premiered by Clarke herself, is based on a theme attributed to Thomas Tallis which appears throughout the work.
 The piece is modal in flavor, mainly in the Dorian mode but venturing into the seldom-heard Phrygian mode.
 The piece is dedicated to "BB", ostensibly Clarke's niece Magdalen; scholars speculate that the dedication is more likely referring to Benjamin Britten, who organised a concert commemorating the death of Clarke's friend and major influence Frank Bridge.
 The Prelude, Allegro, and Pastorale, also composed in 1941, is another neoclassically influenced piece, written for clarinet and viola (originally for her brother and sister-in-law).

 Clarke composed no large scale works such as symphonies.
-Her total output of compositions comprises 52 songs, 11 choral works, 21 chamber pieces, the Piano Trio, and the Viola Sonata.
+Her total output of compositions comprises 47 songs, 3 arrangements, 11 choral works, and 25 instrumental pieces (including the Piano Trio, and the Viola Sonata).
 Her work was all but forgotten for a long period of time, but interest in it was revived in 1976 following a radio broadcast in celebration of her ninetieth birthday.
-Over half of Clarke's compositions remain unpublished and in the personal possession of her heirs, along with most of her writings.
+Some of Clarke's compositions remain unpublished and in the personal possession of her heirs, along with most of her writings.
 However, in the early 2000s more of her works were printed and recorded.
-Examples of recent publications include two string quartets and Morpheus, published in 2002.
+Examples of recent publications include her sonata in G major and sonata for violin and piano in D major, both published in 2023.

 Modern reception of Clarke's work has been generally positive.
 A 1981 review of her Viola Sonata called it a "thoughtful, well constructed piece" from a relatively obscure composer; a 1985 review noted its "emotional intensity and use of dark tone colours".
 Andrew Achenbach, in his review of a Helen Callus recording of several Clarke works, referred to Morpheus as "striking" and "languorous".
 Laurence Vittes noted that Clarke's "Lullaby" was "exceedingly sweet and tender".
 A 1987 review concluded that "it seems astonishing that such splendidly written and deeply moving music should have lain in obscurity all these years".